FirelyTeam/firely-docs-firely-server/features_and_tools/realworldtesting.rst

 Configuration
 -------------

 To start using Real World Testing you will first have to add the relevant plugins (Vonk.Plugin.RealWorldTesting) to the PipelineOptions in the appsettings.
-In the example below we have enabled all three levels: Patient, Group and System.

 .. code-block:: JavaScript